undefined06855/EditorMusic/about.md

-*(Geometry Dash/geode/config/undefined0.editormusic, or press the pencil icon in the bottom right corner when the mod is installed.)
+*(Geometry Dash/geode/config/undefined0.editormusic, or press the pencil icon in the bottom left corner when the mod is installed.)